 The editor and publisher of Epicurean, Alan Holdsworth, described it as “a magazine dedicated to the greater enjoyment of wine and food”.
 Mason continued to design the magazine until 1979.
 The last edition was in 1996 after some years of erratic publication.

-Australian Gourmet magazine, originally a bi-monthly publication, became a monthly in 1985.
+Of the two food magazines, Australian Gourmet is the survivor, albeit in an altered form.
+Originally a bi-monthly publication, it became a monthly in 1985.
 In 1988 it morphed into Australian Gourmet with Traveller, incorporating the short-lived Australian edition of Traveller.
 A year later, it became Australian Gourmet Traveller, the title that continues today.